After reading this article you’ll know:

 Checklist for going live

-Preparing your application for going live is an essential process as after you’ve been working on it for quite a long time, you have to make sure it’s launched correctly.
+Congratulations!
+You’ve reached the important milestone: you are about to press ‘Play’ and enable your customers to use your application.
+Even though there might be not too many things to be concerned about, it’s still highly recommended that you look at the whole picture one last time.
 The way you launch, maintain, and present your application makes a huge impact on the long-term success and profitability of your enterprise.
-This article provides a checklist of important steps you need to undertake in order to make your application run smoothly.
+This article provides a checklist of important steps you need to undertake to make your application run smoothly.

 Data